 |30,000 yards (27,432 m)||2.7||1.4||1.92:1|

 The above table is taken from page 98 (Table 21) of "Accuracy of Gunfire of the Main Batteries of United States Battleships" AMP Report No. 79.2R (SRG-P No. 48), produced in July 1944.
-This study estimated that an Iowa Class (BB-61) battleship firing with top spot against a target the size of the German battleship Bismarck would be expected to achieve the above hit percentages.
+This study estimated that an Iowa Class (BB-61) battleship firing with top spot against a target the size of an Iowa-class battleship would be expected to achieve the above hit percentages.

 |Range||Side Armor||Deck Armor||Striking Velocity||Angle of Fall|